asdfzxcvbn/pyzule/README.md

   -v version            modify the app's version
   -b bundle id          modify the app's bundle id
-  -c [level]            the compression level of the output ipa (default is 3) -k icon               an image file to use as the app icon (may not work due to springboard caching) -x entitlements       a file containing entitlements to sign the app with -r url [url ...]      url schemes to add
+  -c [level]            the compression level of the output ipa (default is 3) -k icon               an image file to use as the app icon -x entitlements       a file containing entitlements to sign the app with -r url [url ...]      url schemes to add
   -f files [files ...]  tweak files to inject into the ipa